Casino Night: Production

 "Casino Night" was the first episode of the series written by Steve Carell.
 Initially, Carell suggested to executive producer Greg Daniels that an episode should revolve around a casino night.
 When it came time to plan the finale for the show, Daniels chose the idea and picked Carell to write the script.
 Parts of the script were fleshed out during the flights to and from New York City when the show was filming the earlier episode "Valentine's Day".
 Later, Carell had only one weekend to write the bulk script.
 Daniels was very happy with the rough script and noted that Carell "came in with a great draft".
 Jenna Fischer admitted that filming the episode was a relief because she had "been carrying around the secret cliff-hangers for two months".
 Toby Flenderson, who is portrayed by writer Paul Lieberstein, stated during the episode "I'm gonna chase that feeling" after winning at a game of poker.
 The line was originally intended to lead to a subplot wherein Toby develops a gambling addiction, but the storyline was later abandoned.

 The episode was the fifth episode of the season and the seventh of the entire series directed by Ken Kwapis.
 During the editing of the episode, executive producer Greg Daniels publicly addressed NBC in an interview, stating, "I'd like to get a supersized episode, because it's a really long script with a lot of good stuff."
 In response, fans of the show set up an online petition to "supersize" the season finale.
 The website generated over 2,800 signatures.
 On April 20, NBC announced it would be extending the season finale by ten minutes.
 Although other NBC shows Will & Grace and My Name Is Earl that aired on the same night had extended episodes, cast members David Denman and John Krasinski credited in interviews the petition for the extended time.
 Denman and Krasinski both believed that the petition was partially responsible for the other two shows getting extended times as well.

+When filming the cold open, Fischer discovered that the prank as scripted would not work since the umbrella was not long enough to reach the coat rack, so the crew tied a string around the coat rack for her to pull on.